chihab216/Translator-french-English-with-attention-mechanism/README.md

-# Translator-french-Spanish-with-attention-mechanism
+# Translator-french-English-with-attention-mechanism
-It's a class project to illustrate the use of attention mechanism .
+It's a class project to illustrate the use of attention mechanism.